zackwhit/NeohertzFC4/README.md

 ### Potential issues
 - There aren't many (if any at all) alternative parts for certain ICs.
 If one were to go out of stock, a small redesign would have to be done to use a different solution.
-As of right now, the hardware is completely untested.
+- As of right now, the hardware is completely untested.

+### How to build one!
+- Order the PCBs through JLCPCB, I recomend only having them populate the passive components for you at this stage of the project.
+- Order your components; I suggest through LCSC
+- Assemble!
+This is a double sided PCB, but you can ignore the bottom side if you don't want to use the analog OSD chip included there.
+- Profit.

 ### Future plans
 As of the first revision, there is only one onboard BEC.
 This means there is only a 5V rail and no 9v (or 10v/12v) rails for a digital